 As organizations work to improve their diversity, equity, and inclusion efforts, there is a fourth goal that is less talked about but just as important to the workplace: justice.
 Tanya Gibson, who spoke at EduCon 2021 on July 8, incorporates the goal of justice into her title as vice president of JEDI — justice, equity, diversity, and inclusion — and human resources at Big Brothers Big Sisters of America.

-Justice is key in all industries, but is especially important in the event space, an organization centered around people, Gibson said.
+Justice is key in all industries, but is especially important in the event space, an organization centered on people, Gibson said.
 “Your organizations — and the activities and events that you plan — are rooted in justice,” she said.
 “You may not think of it that way today, but as you move through your work, think of everything that you do as building fairness for all, in your own unique way.
 Think of the people coming into your rooms.
 Think about the language that you use, the marketing that you use, the workshops you are providing, who is included in those conversations, and who makes the decisions.
 That becomes your JEDI story.”

 Justice, Gibson said, is about fairness, balance, and “dismantling those barriers to resources and opportunities in society so that all individuals — that’s key in these conversations, that everyone — all individuals and communities, can live a full and dignified life,” she said.
 “That’s what’s what it means to be in our case, a JEDI warrior — you’re dismantling those barriers and being a disruptor and doing it in a way that makes sense for your organization.”